 Enable Blade debugging

-In the Cache path field, provide the path to the Blade compiled templates cache folder.
+In the Cache path field, provide the absolute path to the Blade compiled templates cache folder.
 Type the path manually or click and select the relevant folder in the dialog that opens.
 By default, compiled Blade templates are stored in the storage/framework/views/ folder inside your project.

 Start a debugging session

 Choose and install the browser extension suitable for your browser.

 On the PhpStorm toolbar, toggle to start listening for incoming PHP debug connections, or choosefrom the main menu.

 Start the debugging session in the browser using the installed browser extension.

 During a debugging session, examine the program state: see variable values, evaluate expressions, step through the program, and so on.